g-worrior/graph-layout-code/README.md

 http://localhost/graph-layout-code/index.html
 ```
 ⛔ Missing layout.json?
 If layout.json is missing or cannot be loaded, a warning will appear in the browser console and/or canvas.
-Make sure to run layout.js first.
+Make sure to run ``` node main.js ``` first.
+This generates the layout.json

 ---